opengisch/QgisModelBaker/docs/background_info/oid_tid_generator.md

 ### OID Domains

 There are different types of OID domains.
-In Model Baker we try to set default values that fits into the definition.
+In Model Baker we try to set default values that fit into the definition.

 - UUIDOID
 - I32OID